 Serving Plano, Dallas, McKinney, Frisco, Allen, and Surrounding Areas

 Many juveniles or young adults in modern times are experimenting with sexuality at a much younger age.
 Although many of these acts are natural or normal, juveniles can be charged with heinous crimes without even realizing they are doing anything wrong.
 For example, a juvenile may be required to register as a sex offender if they are a certain age and engage in sexual intercourse with a person just a year or two younger.
 In some cases, children as young as 10 years old can face serious criminal penalties.

-At Stuckle & Associates PLLC, we will fight to make sure your child does not become a registered sex offender.
+A juvenile sex crime lawyer at Stuckle & Associates PLLC will fight to make sure your child does not become a registered sex offender.
 This is a penalty that could have an impact on their entire life.
 We also work to ensure that juveniles are not sent to the Texas Youth Commission, or juvenile prison.

 A juvenile is defined under section 51.02 of the Tex.
 Fam.
 Code § 51.02 as anyone who is under the age of 17, but at least 10 years old.
 A juvenile is also anyone who is older than 17, but under the age of 18 at the time the sex crime was allegedly committed.

 An individual who was older than 17 at the time of the alleged offense will be prosecuted as an adult in Texas for their alleged crime.
 The juvenile justice system only has jurisdiction over individuals who are between the ages of 10 and 17.

 Types of Juvenile Sexual Offenses